jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 #| echo: false
 #| results: asis
 #| layout-ncol: 1
 #| tbl-cap: "Bycatch (kg) estimated from fisheries effort.
-Dots indicate low values.
+Dots indicate  values less than 10 kg/year.
 Where species exist in a list but there is no data, this indicates some historical bycatch.
-The overall average is only for the years shown."
+The overall average is from 2004 to present."

 r = 1
   reg = regions[r]